Home Investment US-China Trade War 2026: How Tariffs and Tech Sanctions Are Reshaping Investment Portfolios

 Winners and Losers: Stocks Most Affected by Trade Tensions

-The trade war is not just destroying value — it is also creating it.
-While some companies are nursing wounds from lost market access and supply chain disruptions, others are riding a wave of government spending, supply chain redirection, and geopolitical hedging.
-Understanding both sides of this ledger is critical for positioning your portfolio.
+The trade war does not only destroy value; it also creates it.
+While some companies are absorbing losses from reduced market access and supply chain disruptions, others are benefiting from government spending, supply chain redirection, and geopolitical hedging.
+Understanding both sides of this ledger is essential for portfolio positioning.

 Companies Under Pressure

-Apple (AAPL) faces a uniquely complex challenge.
-The company manufactures the vast majority of its products in China through partners like Foxconn and Pegatron, and China represents its third-largest market by revenue.
-Apple has been aggressively diversifying production to India and Vietnam, but the sheer scale of its China manufacturing dependency — estimated at 85-90% of iPhone assembly — means that any significant disruption in U.S.-China relations directly threatens its supply chain.
-Additionally, Chinese consumers have increasingly shifted toward Huawei smartphones fueled by nationalist sentiment, contributing to Apple’s declining market share in China from roughly 20% in 2023 to an estimated 15% in early 2026.
+Apple (AAPL) faces a particularly complex situation.
+The company manufactures the majority of its products in China through partners such as Foxconn and Pegatron, and China is its third-largest market by revenue.
+Apple has been actively diversifying production to India and Vietnam, but the scale of its China manufacturing dependency, estimated at 85% to 90% of iPhone assembly, means that any significant disruption in U.S.-China relations directly threatens its supply chain.
+Chinese consumers have also shifted increasingly toward Huawei smartphones, supported by nationalist sentiment.
+Apple’s market share in China has declined from approximately 20% in 2023 to an estimated 15% in early 2026.

-Qualcomm (QCOM) has perhaps the highest China revenue exposure of any major U.S. semiconductor company, with approximately 60% of its revenue coming from Chinese smartphone manufacturers.
-The company licenses its cellular technology patents and sells mobile processors to companies like Xiaomi, Oppo, and Vivo.
-Huawei’s return to the premium smartphone market with its own Kirin chips has cost Qualcomm its most valuable Chinese customer, and there is a real risk that other Chinese manufacturers follow Huawei’s lead in developing domestic alternatives.
+Qualcomm (QCOM) has perhaps the highest China revenue exposure of any major U.S. semiconductor company, with approximately 60% of its revenue derived from Chinese smartphone manufacturers.
+The company licenses its cellular technology patents and sells mobile processors to companies such as Xiaomi, Oppo, and Vivo.
+Huawei’s return to the premium smartphone market with its own Kirin chips has cost Qualcomm its most valuable Chinese customer, and there is a real risk that other Chinese manufacturers will follow Huawei in developing domestic alternatives.

 Tesla (TSLA) operates in a paradoxical position.
 Its Shanghai Gigafactory is one of the company’s most efficient manufacturing facilities and serves both the Chinese domestic market and export markets across Asia.
-Chinese EV competitors like BYD, NIO, and XPeng have been gaining market share rapidly, and the Chinese government’s ability to make life difficult for American companies operating on its soil represents a continuous overhang.
-At the same time, the 100% U.S. tariff on Chinese EVs effectively protects Tesla from BYD’s expansion into the American market — a significant competitive benefit.
+Chinese EV competitors such as BYD, NIO, and XPeng have been gaining market share rapidly, and the Chinese government retains the ability to disadvantage American companies operating on its soil—an ongoing overhang.
+At the same time, the 100% U.S. tariff on Chinese EVs effectively protects Tesla from BYD’s expansion into the American market, conferring a substantial competitive benefit.

 Companies Benefiting from the Conflict

-Defense and Aerospace: The heightened geopolitical tension has been unambiguously positive for defense stocks.
-Lockheed Martin (LMT), RTX Corporation (RTX), Northrop Grumman (NOC), and General Dynamics (GD) have all seen increased orders as the U.S. and its allies boost defense spending.
-The U.S. defense budget for fiscal year 2026 exceeds $900 billion, with significant allocations for Pacific-focused capabilities including naval vessels, long-range missiles, and cyber warfare systems.
-Taiwan’s own defense spending has increased by over 15% annually since 2023.
+Defence and aerospace.
+Heightened geopolitical tension has been unambiguously positive for defence stocks.
+Lockheed Martin (LMT), RTX Corporation (RTX), Northrop Grumman (NOC), and General Dynamics (GD) have all received increased orders as the United States and its allies expand defence spending.
+The U.S. defence budget for fiscal year 2026 exceeds 900 billion USD, with significant allocations for Pacific-focused capabilities, including naval vessels, long-range missiles, and cyber warfare systems.
+Taiwan’s own defence spending has increased by over 15% annually since 2023.

-Domestic Semiconductor Manufacturers: Intel (INTC) and GlobalFoundries (GFS) are direct beneficiaries of the CHIPS Act, which provides $52.7 billion in subsidies for domestic semiconductor manufacturing.
-Intel has received approximately $8.5 billion in direct grants and up to $11 billion in loans for its Ohio, Arizona, and Oregon fabrication facilities.
-While Intel’s execution challenges are well-documented, the strategic importance the U.S. government places on domestic chip manufacturing provides a floor of support that did not exist before the trade war.
+Domestic semiconductor manufacturers.
+Intel (INTC) and GlobalFoundries (GFS) are direct beneficiaries of the CHIPS Act, which provides 52.7 billion USD in subsidies for domestic semiconductor manufacturing.
+Intel has received approximately 8.5 billion USD in direct grants and up to 11 billion USD in loans for its Ohio, Arizona, and Oregon fabrication facilities.
+Intel’s execution challenges are well documented, but the strategic importance assigned by the U.S. government to domestic chip manufacturing provides a level of support that did not previously exist.

-Texas Instruments (TXN) stands out as a beneficiary that is often overlooked.
-The company manufactures the majority of its chips domestically in the U.S. and specializes in analog and embedded processing chips that are less affected by the AI-specific export controls.
-As companies seek to diversify supply chains away from Chinese-dependent sources, TI’s domestic manufacturing base becomes an increasingly attractive asset.
+Texas Instruments (TXN) is a beneficiary that is often overlooked.
+The company manufactures the majority of its chips domestically in the United States and specialises in analog and embedded processing chips that are less affected by AI-specific export controls.
+As companies seek to diversify supply chains away from Chinese-dependent sources, TI’s domestic manufacturing base becomes increasingly attractive.

 Company Trade War Impact YTD 2026 Performance Investor Thesis

 Tip: When evaluating a company’s trade war exposure, look beyond headline revenue percentages.
-A company might derive only 10% of revenue from China, but if that revenue carries higher margins or drives strategic partnerships, the loss could be disproportionately painful.
-Always read the geographic revenue breakdowns in 10-K filings, not just the top-line numbers.
+A company may derive only 10% of revenue from China, but if that revenue carries higher margins or drives strategic partnerships, the loss can be disproportionately damaging.
+The geographic revenue breakdowns in 10-K filings, not only the top-line numbers, warrant close attention.

-The Reshoring Revolution: Vietnam, India, Mexico, and the New Manufacturing Map
+The Reshoring Shift: Vietnam, India, Mexico, and the New Manufacturing Map

-One of the most investable trends emerging from the trade war is the massive realignment of global supply chains.
-Companies are not simply pulling out of China — they are building redundant manufacturing capacity across a network of alternative countries, a strategy variously called “friendshoring,” “nearshoring,” or “China Plus One.”
+One of the most investable trends arising from the trade war is the substantial realignment of global supply chains.
+Companies are not simply leaving China; they are building redundant manufacturing capacity across a network of alternative countries, under a strategy variously described as “friend-shoring,” “near-shoring,” or “China Plus One.”
 For investors, this trend represents a multi-decade tailwind for specific countries, companies, and sectors.

 Vietnam: The Electronics Hub

-Vietnam has been the single biggest beneficiary of supply chain diversification in Southeast Asia.
-The country’s electronics exports have surged from $96 billion in 2019 to an estimated $160 billion in 2025, driven by Samsung’s massive manufacturing base and Apple’s aggressive expansion of iPhone and MacBook production through suppliers like Foxconn and Luxshare.
+Vietnam has been the single largest beneficiary of supply chain diversification in Southeast Asia.
+The country’s electronics exports have risen from 96 billion USD in 2019 to an estimated 160 billion USD in 2025, driven by Samsung’s substantial manufacturing base and Apple’s aggressive expansion of iPhone and MacBook production through suppliers such as Foxconn and Luxshare.

-Vietnam offers a compelling combination: low labor costs (roughly one-third of Chinese coastal factory wages), a young and growing workforce, political stability under single-party rule, free trade agreements with the EU and many Asian economies, and geographic proximity to China that allows for integrated supply chains.
-The country has attracted over $20 billion in annual foreign direct investment in recent years, with technology manufacturing accounting for a growing share.
+Vietnam offers a compelling combination of features: low labour costs (roughly one-third of Chinese coastal factory wages), a young and growing workforce, political stability under single-party rule, free trade agreements with the EU and several Asian economies, and geographic proximity to China that supports integrated supply chains.
+The country has attracted over 20 billion USD in annual foreign direct investment in recent years, with technology manufacturing accounting for a growing share.

-For investors, the most direct plays on Vietnam include the VanEck Vietnam ETF (VNM) and individual stocks like Samsung (which is Vietnam’s largest foreign investor).
-Vietnamese domestic stocks like FPT Corporation (Vietnam’s largest tech company) offer exposure but come with frontier market risks including governance, liquidity, and currency volatility.
+For investors, the most direct exposures to Vietnam include the VanEck Vietnam ETF (VNM) and individual stocks such as Samsung (the country’s largest foreign investor).
+Vietnamese domestic stocks such as FPT Corporation (Vietnam’s largest technology company) provide exposure but come with frontier market risks, including governance, liquidity, and currency volatility.

 India: The Next Manufacturing Giant?

-India’s opportunity in the trade war reshuffling is enormous, but execution has been mixed.
-The country offers a massive domestic market (1.4 billion consumers), a large English-speaking workforce, a democratic government eager to attract foreign investment, and the Production Linked Incentive (PLI) scheme that provides subsidies for manufacturing in sectors including electronics, semiconductors, and pharmaceuticals.
+India’s opportunity in the reshuffling caused by the trade war is substantial, though execution has been mixed.
+The country offers a large domestic market (1.4 billion consumers), a sizeable English-speaking workforce, a democratic government actively seeking foreign investment, and the Production Linked Incentive (PLI) scheme, which provides subsidies for manufacturing in sectors including electronics, semiconductors, and pharmaceuticals.

 Apple’s India expansion is the headline story.
 The company now assembles approximately 15% of all iPhones in India through Foxconn’s Chennai facility and Tata Electronics’ plant in Karnataka, up from less than 5% in 2022.
-Apple’s goal is reportedly to reach 25-30% of iPhone production in India by 2027.
-The Tata Group’s acquisition of the Wistron iPhone facility and its plans for a semiconductor fab with Powerchip Semiconductor mark India’s most ambitious entry into the chip manufacturing space.
+Apple’s goal is reportedly to reach 25% to 30% of iPhone production in India by 2027.
+The Tata Group’s acquisition of the Wistron iPhone facility and its plans for a semiconductor fab with Powerchip Semiconductor represent India’s most ambitious entry into chip manufacturing.

-The iShares MSCI India ETF (INDA) has been one of the best-performing country ETFs over the past three years, reflecting India’s growing role as a manufacturing alternative.
-However, India still faces significant challenges: bureaucratic complexity, inconsistent infrastructure, land acquisition difficulties, and a power grid that struggles to match China’s reliability.
-Smart investors are building India exposure gradually rather than making outsized bets.
+The iShares MSCI India ETF (INDA) has been among the best-performing country ETFs over the past three years, reflecting India’s growing role as a manufacturing alternative.
+India nonetheless faces significant challenges: bureaucratic complexity, uneven infrastructure, land acquisition difficulties, and a power grid that does not match China’s reliability.
+Investors are building India exposure gradually rather than making outsized bets.

 Mexico’s proximity to the United States and its integration through the USMCA trade agreement make it a natural beneficiary of supply chain diversification, particularly for goods destined for the North American market.
-Northern Mexican states like Nuevo Leon, Chihuahua, and Coahuila have seen industrial real estate vacancy rates drop below 2% as companies rush to establish manufacturing facilities.
+Northern Mexican states such as Nuevo Leon, Chihuahua, and Coahuila have seen industrial real estate vacancy rates fall below 2% as companies establish manufacturing facilities.

-Key Takeaway: The friendshoring trend is not a zero-sum game where China loses and alternative countries gain equally.
+Key Takeaway: The friend-shoring trend is not a zero-sum game in which China loses and alternative countries gain in equal measure.
 Many “reshored” supply chains still depend on Chinese inputs, raw materials, or components.
-True decoupling is far more expensive and complex than headlines suggest, which means this trend will play out over a decade or more — creating sustained investment opportunities.
+True decoupling is far more expensive and complex than headlines suggest, which means this trend will play out over a decade or more, creating sustained investment opportunities.

 Country-by-Country Comparison